jerryhgladinet/docs/deploy/source/index.rst

   This is the very first tenant account user.
 Usually, the Tenant User is created by Master Admin.

-  The Master Admin is also the Tenant Admin for his own team/company.
+  The Master Admin is also the Tenant Admin for his own team/company (default tenant).
 Tenant admin can later delegate administrative tasks to other team users.

   By default the cluster administrator can help the tenant administrator on the management scope.